 I CORNELIUS’ CHARACTER

 d.
-Illustrate: The Parable of the Sower, Luke 8:4-15.
-Jesus speaks of the “good and honest heart” in His discussion of the four kind of soil (hearts).
+Finally, Jesus speaks of the “good and honest heart” in His discussion of the four kinds of soil (hearts).
 The sower sowed the seed (the word of God) into four types of hearts.
 The seed fell into “the wayside, rocky, thorny and good ground.”
+What kind of soil (soul) are you?

-3. God is no respecter of persons: “He maketh His sun to rise on the evil and on the good, and he sendeth rain on the just and the unjust,” Matthew 5:45; Romans 2:11.
+3. God is no respecter of persons: “He maketh His sun to rise on the evil and the good, and he sendeth rain on the just and the unjust,” Matthew 5:45; Romans 2:11.

 1. First, Solomon says: “The fear of the Lord is the beginning of knowledge, but fools despise wisdom and instruction,” Proverbs 1:7.